Automating-GIS-processes/site/docs/lessons/lesson-3/geocoding-in-geopandas.md

 Geopandas’ implementation allows us to specify a `user_agent`; the library also takes care of respecting the rate-limit of Nominatim.

+Looking up an address is a quite expensive database operation.
+This is why, sometimes, the public and free-to-use Nominatim server takes slightly longer to respond.
+In this example, we add a parameter `timeout=10` to wait up to 10 seconds for a response.
 :::